jineetshah/Django_Project/readme.md

 pip install -r requirements.txt
 ```

+Then you must add the `.env`, you can refer to the `.env.template` for furthur details.

 Then you can run the Django project by running:

 ```
 python3 manage.py runserver 0.0.0.0:3000
 ```

-Finally by going to this page (make sure the url is http)
+Finally by going to this page
 ```
 /playground/main/
 ```